In this article, I provide an overview of PDF proofreading mark-up using the stamping tool.

 This saves the publisher money by eliminating postage costs and removing the need to print hundreds of pages of hard copy.
 It also saves me time, and, for those of us in the business of editorial freelancing, time is money.

-Many editorial professionals have already embraced digital mark-up (either on PDF or in Word).
+Most editorial professionals have already embraced digital mark-up (either on PDF or in Word).
 Little of what follows may be news to them.
-Even though this article is aimed at the novice who is in the process of investigating digital workflows and the tools available to assist them, experienced professionals, and professionals seeking to expand into proofreading, are likely to find the information valuable.
+Even though this article is aimed at the novice who's in the process of investigating digital workflows and the tools available to assist them, experienced professionals, and professionals seeking to expand into proofreading, are likely to find the information valuable.

-The British Standards Institution has issued the BS 5261C:2005 ‘Marks for Copy Preparation and Proof Correction’, (readers can buy a hard-copy list of these marks from the Society for Editors and Proofreaders) and that’s what my publisher clients expect to see.
+The British Standards Institution has issued the BS 5261C:2005 ‘Marks for Copy Preparation and Proof Correction’ (readers can buy a hard-copy list of these marks from the Chartered Institute of Editing and Proofreading (CIEP) and that’s what my publisher clients expect to see.
 Your clients might have different expectations.

 Second, stamping tools can be used in a number of different PDF editors.
 My own preference is PDF-XChange (from Tracker Software).
 Some of my colleagues prefer Tracker’s PDF Editor.
 Others, still, use Adobe Acrobat Professional or Adobe Reader.